 Why are injections better than taking a supplement or pill?

 Supplements and pills are a great way for many people to take vitamin B12.
-However, our bodies are more able to absorb B12 through an injection.
-Typically, most of the Vitamin B12 from a pill will be excreted through your urine.
+However, You will urinate most ingested Vitamin B12.
+Our bodies are more able to absorb B12 through an injection.
 An injection can be directly administered into the body which can then be better absorbed and processed with greater efficiency.

 Where do you inject and does it hurt?